QubitProducts/bamboo/README.md

 ./builder/build.sh
 ```

 A deb package will be generated in `./builder` directory.
-You can copy to server or publish to your own apt repository.
+You can copy to a server or publish to your own apt repository.

 The example deb package deploys: